dragonfly-science/dragonfly-website/content/news/2021-10-14-emma-crawford-kakapo/content.md

 ![Moss was easily mistaken for kākāpō throughout the trip (photo taken by Emma Crawford)](/news/2021-10-14-emma-crawford-kakapo/mossball.jpg)

+Despite spending two weeks in the kākāpō capital, Emma only spotted two of the elusive parrots:
+“All of our hundreds of other kākāpō sightings ended with a disappointed sigh of, ‘Oh, it’s just a ball of moss…’ No offence to any bryologists out there!”

 > Being so isolated, you really sensed a feeling of what New Zealand may have been like before humans began altering the environment.

-Despite spending two weeks in the kākāpō “capital”, Emma only spotted two of the elusive parrots:
-“All of our hundreds of other kākāpō sightings ended with a disappointed sigh of, ‘Oh, it’s just a ball of moss…’ No offence to any bryologists out there!”